oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-why-to-use-data-protection-manager-dpm/rule.md

 ---

 Every company needs a business continuity and disaster recover plan.
 DPM is a robust backup solution used in many enterprises it can give you piece of mind knowing that your data is backed up, safe and easily restorable.
-It allows for backing up of:​
+It allows for backing up of:

 - Hyper-V
 - Physical Machines